 While we have improved on the existing methods for quantifying PIHM from parasite intensity data, all such methods require several fundamental assumptions.
-Nearly all current methods derive from Crofton (1971) (but see Ferguson et al., 2011) and assume that, prior to any PIHM, parasites are distributed in the host population following a negative binomial distribution.
-But, it is fundamentally impossible to know what the pre-mortality parasite distribution was in a wild host population and it is widely recognized that different processes can lead to a variety of parasite distributions in hosts (Anderson and Gordon, 1982; Duerr et al., 2003).
+Nearly all current methods derive from Crofton (1971) (but see Ferguson et al., 2011) and assume that, prior to any PIHM, parasites are distributed in the host population, following a negative binomial distribution.
+But it is fundamentally impossible to know what the pre-mortality parasite distribution was in a wild host population and it is widely recognized that different processes can lead to a variety of parasite distributions in hosts (Anderson and Gordon, 1982; Duerr et al., 2003).
 However, the negative binomial is extremely flexible and there is substantial empirical and theoretical evidence to support the assumption that, prior to any PIHM, parasite distributions can be fit by a negative binomial distribution (Shaw and Dobson, 1995; Shaw et al., 1998; Wilson et al., 2002).

 It is important to note that the flexibility of the negative binomial distribution may also reduce our ability to detect PIHM.
-If a negative binomial can be fit to the observed post-mortality parasite distribution then, regardless of how lethal the parasite was, it will be impossible to detect PIHM because there is no need for a more complex model.
-Many observed parasite distributions are well-fit by the negative binomial distribution (Shaw et al., 1998), suggesting that systems where these methods are applicable without any a priori knowledge may be uncommon.
-However, if one has a priori knowledge about some aspect of the pre-mortality distribution (e.g. assumes/knows the value of kp, Ferguson et al., 2011), then the Likelihood Method could be applicable even if the the post-mortality distribution was well-fit by a negative binomial.
+If a negative binomial can be fitted to the observed post-mortality parasite distribution then, regardless of how lethal the parasite was, it will be impossible to detect PIHM because there is no need for a more complex model.
+Many observed parasite distributions are well fitted by the negative binomial distribution (Shaw et al., 1998), suggesting that systems where these methods are applicable without any a priori knowledge may be uncommon.
+However, if one has a priori knowledge about some aspect of the pre-mortality distribution (e.g. assumes/knows the value of kp, Ferguson et al., 2011), then the Likelihood Method could be applicable even if the post-mortality distribution was well fitted by a negative binomial.

-If one has evidence that the pre-mortality is not negative binomial, the generality of our method easily allows another distribution to be specified for g(x,ϕ).
-For example, one could use the resulting stationary host-parasite distribution from a stochastic host-parasite model without parasite-induced host mortality (Anderson and Gordon, 1982) to specify the form of g(x,ϕ) and then apply the techniques discussed in this paper to detect PIHM.
-The general requirement for the Likelihood Method to detect PIHM in a stochastic host-parasite process is that the stationary distribution of the process with mortality is significantly different than the stationary distribution without mortality.
-It is widely recognized that parasite-induced host mortality decreases the aggregation of host-parasite distributions relative to those without mortality (Barbour and Pugliese, 2000), suggesting that the Likelihood Method could be generally applicable to host-parasite systems that follow the assumptions of many stochastic host-parasite models.
+If one has evidence that the pre-mortality is not a negative binomial, the generality of our method easily allows another distribution to be specified for g(x,ϕ).
+For example, one could use the resulting stationary host-parasite distribution from a stochastic host-parasite model without PIHM (Anderson and Gordon, 1982) to specify the form of g(x,ϕ) and then apply the techniques discussed in this paper to detect PIHM.
+The general requirement for the Likelihood Method to detect PIHM in a stochastic host-parasite process is that the stationary distribution of the process with mortality is significantly different from the stationary distribution without mortality.
+It is widely recognized that PIHM decreases the aggregation of host-parasite distributions relative to those without mortality (Barbour and Pugliese, 2000), suggesting that the Likelihood Method could be generally applicable to host-parasite systems that follow the assumptions of many stochastic host-parasite models.
 This is an intriguing area for further research.

-If the Likelihood Method is applicable and the truncation of the negative binomial distribution is detected, one must be aware that the truncation pattern may be caused by other processes such as within host density dependence, age dependent variation in host resistance and/or heterogeneous infection rates (Anderson and Gordon, 1982; Rousset et al., 1996; McCallum, 2000).
+If the Likelihood Method is applicable and the truncation of the negative binomial distribution is detected, one must be aware that the truncation pattern may be caused by other processes such as within-host density dependence, age-dependent variation in host resistance and/or heterogeneous infection rates (Anderson and Gordon, 1982; Rousset et al., 1996; McCallum, 2000).
 This means that in the event that PIHM is detected, it may actually not be the result of PIHM.
 Moreover, if host mortality depends on parasite intensity and additional variables (e.g. host sex, host size), failure to identify these important confounding variables could significantly affect the ability of these methods to correctly identify PIHM.
 However, both of these issues – inferring process from pattern and confounding variables – are well-recognized limitations of most statistical inference and are addressed via judicious model specification and selection (Seber and Lee, 2003).